mre/mre.github.io.v3/content/2020/avif/index.md

 {% end %}

 [AVIF support for Zola](https://github.com/image-rs/image/issues/1152) is not quite there yet, but I want this now!
 So I whipped up an [ugly Rust script](https://github.com/mre/mre.github.io/tree/source/helpers/img) (as I do) that creates AVIF images from my old JPEG and PNG images.
+I keep the raw original files around as a backup.

 Under the hood it uses [cavif](https://github.com/kornelski/cavif) by [kornelski](https://github.com/kornelski).
 (Yeah, it also creates webp as a fallback &mdash; just in case.)